 Another consideration is that taxation under capitalism is modifying a distribution of income and wealth that is not just some unbiased outcome of nature.
-The determination of personal incomes, as well as profit, rent and interest incomes, is social.
-It is social because it is grounded in a social relation (capital), because it derives from historically shaped and enforced property rights, because it is determined through a socially constructed activity (the marketplace), because competition is delimited by a social (regulatory) framework, and because the determination of income is socially contestable.
+The determination of personal incomes, as well as profit, rent and interest incomes, is fundamentally social.
+It is social because it is grounded in a social relation (capital), because it derives from historically shaped and enforced property rights, because it is determined through socially constructed activities (including the marketplace), because competition is delimited by a social (legal, regulatory) framework, and because the determination of income is socially contestable.
 The determination of wage and salary incomes, for instance, reflects the relative power of counteracting social classes.
-There is no single, technically or naturally determined pay level for each job.
+There is no single technically or naturally determined pay level for each job.
 The marginal-productivity theory of wages died in the capital debates, but even if that theory were valid, all it would mean is that wage and salary incomes reflected marginal productivities that alter with every alteration in technology and demand.
 A market distribution of income does not seem to be grounded in anything more obviously rational or just than some other – democratically determined – redistribution of that market income, and the implications for personal freedom are not obvious.
-To the extent that a person is free to choose one job over another, s/he is equally free to alter that choice, taking in to account the legislative and taxation environment that delimits productive activity and market competition.
+To the extent that a person is free to choose one job over another, s/he is equally free to alter that choice, taking into account the legislative and taxation environment that delimits productive activity and market competition.
 To the extent that relative prices of goods and services are altered by taxation, there is an impact on consumer choice, but by the same token, the determination of prices is impervious to externalities and social justice, and the result of a social process that is not obviously more grounded in justice and rationality than a democratically determined alteration of those relative prices.

 It is possible to conceive of economic systems without taxation.
 For instance, a future socialist society could, in principle, operate without money.
-However, in the absence of taxation, there would need to be a high degree of spontaneous, voluntary cooperation for there not to emerge some other form of state compulsion (perhaps Stalinist police-state measures, state brutality, etc).
+However, in the absence of taxation, there would need to be a high degree of spontaneous, voluntary cooperation for there not to emerge some other form of state compulsion (perhaps draconian police-state measures, state brutality, etc).
 Under capitalism, taxation creates space for public-sector activity – i.e. it enables a form of collective, social activity.
 It does this by restricting private-sector spending power, thereby freeing up resources for public-sector use.
-This is true even in a commodity-backed money system, although in such systems, taxation plays the additional role of funding the public-sector activity.
-Because resources are freed up through taxation and the (compulsory) withdrawal of some private-sector spending power, the government is in less need of other forms of state compulsion to maintain its control over these (now public-sector controlled) resources.
+This is true even in a commodity-backed money system, although in such systems, taxation plays the additional role of financing the public-sector activity.
+Because resources are freed up through taxation and the (compulsory) withdrawal of some private-sector spending power, the government is in less need of other forms of state compulsion to maintain its control over these (now publicly controlled) resources.
 In other words, taxation makes a limited form of social cooperation and public-sector production possible without, under normal circumstances, requiring more brutal forms of state compulsion.

-The tendency toward crisis and war is still with us, but fiat money has opened up a real possibility for positive change, and I think capitalists and capitalist governments know it, at least instinctively, and it unsettles them.
-This may go some way to explaining the intensity of the propaganda drive of the past thirty-five years, which has succeeded in creating the illusion of a government financial constraint and produced a general feeling that there is no alternative to the neoliberal policy agenda, even though, objectively, the breakdown of Bretton Woods has given us more policy freedom.
+The tendency toward crisis and war is still with us, but sovereign currency has opened up a real possibility for positive change, and capitalists and capitalist governments appear to know it, and it unsettles them.
+This may go some way to explaining the intensity of the propaganda of the past thirty-five years, which has succeeded in creating the illusion of a government financial constraint and produced a general feeling that there is no alternative to the neoliberal policy agenda, even though, objectively, the breakdown of Bretton Woods has given us more policy freedom.
 It also may help to explain the increasing resort to authoritarian measures to quell unrest and the clawing back of previous gains in liberty, democracy and freedom.
 Once we see through the illusion, anything seems possible, and for the powers that be, brute force becomes the only recourse.